buildfoundation/mainframer/README.md

 ## State of Project Development

-Version `3.x` is in active development, current stable version is `2.x` and recommended for production use.
+Version `3.x` is in active development, the stable version is `2.x` and recommended for production use.

-Since we store everything on GitHub, we recommend viewing documentation for specific version using git tags (see [releases page](https://github.com/gojuno/mainframer/releases)).
+You can view `2.x` version sources and docs using [this Git tag](https://github.com/gojuno/mainframer/tree/v2.1.0).

 There are lots of changes between `2.x` and `3.x`, but key subset is the following: